 This worksheet is specifically for a bathroom remodel budget, but it can be customized for any room in the house as well.

-First, download your budget worksheet in XLS format.
+First, download your budget worksheet in XLS format following the instructions below.
 You can open the .xls file either in Excel or Google Sheets.
 (I like Sheets because it’s so easy to share with other members of your team, as well as manipulate on your phone while at the store.)